wordofwarning/wordofwarning.org/current/2022-springsummer/index.md

 John Franklin-Johnston, hÅb's Programme Manager, is a freelance producer, events manager, facilitator, and was <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s programme co-ordinator.

-Peader Kirk, artist + mentor, supports Domestic, Works Ahead, and other hÅb projects.
+Peader Kirk, artist + mentor, supports [Works Ahead](/hab/worksahead) and other hÅb projects.

 We're grateful for the ongoing support of a team of freelancers and volunteers that includes: Andrew Crofts, Catherine Shaw, Jake Lewis, Kamini Patel, Louise Anderson, Megan McPhee, Sam Stockdale, Stacey Potter, Steve Bryan, Tania Camara, Tricia Coleman, plus Theatre and Performance students from The Arden.